yuukidach/twitchanal/README.md

 # twitchanal (Twitch Analytics)

 A command line tool for Twitch analytics.
+This is originally a group project of my class at school.

 ## Table of Contents